hbzju/PiCO/README.md

 ## PiCO+: A Robust Extention to Noisy Partial Labels

-Recently, we released PiCO+, a robust extention that is able to mitigate potentially wrong candidate labels (*noisy partial label learning*).
+Recently, we released PiCO+, a robust extension that is able to mitigate potentially wrong candidate labels (*noisy partial label learning*).
 We refer the readers to [README_PiCO_plus](https://github.com/hbzju/PiCO/blob/main/README_PiCO_plus.md) for more details.

 ## Start Running PiCO